jelovirt/jelovirt.github.io/_posts/2015-02-06-dita-markdown.md

 * A topic must start with a level 1 header and contain only one level 1 header, or
 * A topic must start with a [Pandoc title block](http://johnmacfarlane.net/pandoc/demo/example9/pandocs-markdown.html#extension-pandoc_title_block) and may then contain multiple level 1 headers
-* Headers levels other than 1 are treated as section titles.
+* Header levels 2-6 are treated as nested topics, except if they use header attribute extensions to add class `section` or `example`; in that case they are treated as `section` or `example` elements, respectively.

 ## Example